 A. Access to District Email and Individual Websites

-For the life of this agreement, Classified employees who retire may continue to use their District e-mail accounts subject to the conditions and limitations applicable to active employees.
+For the life of this agreement, Classified employees who retire after a minimum of 10 years of service to CCSF, will be eligible for a retiree e-mail account subject to conditions and limitations applicable to active employees.